25A31A05IG/CHATBOT-AI/README.md

 The deployment process includes:

--Uploading the project to GitHub.
+1. Uploading the project to GitHub.
--Connecting the repository to Streamlit Community Cloud.
+2. Connecting the repository to Streamlit Community Cloud.
--Selecting app.py as the main application file.
+3. Selecting `app.py` as the main application file.
--Adding the GROQ_API_KEY through Streamlit Secrets.
+4. Adding the `GROQ_API_KEY` through Streamlit Secrets.
--Deploying the application.
+5. Deploying the application.
--Accessing the chatbot through the generated Streamlit URL.
+6. Accessing the chatbot through the generated Streamlit URL.

+---

-👨‍💻 Author
+## 👨‍💻 Author

-Ramesh Netheti
+**Ramesh Netheti**

 B.Tech – Computer Science and Engineering